Tirzepatide: History

 The FDA approved tirzepatide based on evidence from nine clinical trials of 7,769 participants with type 2 diabetes, of whom 5,415 received tirzepatide.
 The trials were conducted at 673 sites in 24 countries, including Argentina, Australia, Brazil, Canada, India, Israel, Japan, Mexico, Russian Federation, South Korea, Taiwan, European Union, and the United States (including Puerto Rico).
 All nine trials were used to assess its safety, and five were used to evaluate its efficacy.
 The five used in efficacy evaluation included 6,263 adult participants with type 2 diabetes.
 Four additional trials (NCT03131687, NCT03311724, NCT03861052, and NCT03861039) were included in the safety evaluation, for a total of 7,769 adult participants with type 2 diabetes; therefore, the number of participants representing efficacy findings may differ from the number representing safety findings due to different pools of study participants analyzed for efficacy and safety.
 Tirzepatide's benefits for the treatment of adult participants with type 2 diabetes were primarily evaluated in five clinical trials.
 In two of these (NCT03954834 and NCT04039503), participants were randomly assigned to receive either tirzepatide or placebo injection weekly.
-Neither the patient nor the healthcare provider knew which treatment was being given until after the trials were completed.
+Neither the patient nor the healthcare provider knew which treatment was being given until after the trials.
 Treatment was given for 40 weeks.
-In the other three trials (NCT3987919, NCT03882970, and NCT03730662), participants were randomly assigned to receive either tirzepatide or another antidiabetic medication, and the patient and provider knew which medication was being given.
+In the other three trials (NCT3987919, NCT03882970, and NCT03730662), participants were randomly assigned to receive either tirzepatide or another antidiabetic medication, and both the patient and the provider knew which medication was being given.
 Treatment was given for 40 weeks to 104 weeks.
 In each trial, HbA1c was measured from the start to the end of the trial and compared between the tirzepatide group and the other groups.

-Tirzepatide's efficacy for chronic weight management (weight reduction and maintenance) in combination with a reduced-calorie diet and increased physical activity was established in two randomized, double-blind, placebo-controlled trials of adults with obesity or overweight with at least one weight-related condition.
-These studies measured weight reduction after 72 weeks in 2,519 participants who received either 5 mg, 10 mg, or 15 mg of tirzepatide once weekly and 958 participants who received weekly placebo injections.
+Tirzepatide's efficacy for chronic weight management (weight reduction and maintenance) in combination with a reduced-calorie diet and increased physical activity was established in two randomized, double-blind, placebo-controlled trials in adults with obesity or overweight who had at least one weight-related condition.
+These studies measured weight reduction after 72 weeks in 2,519 participants who received either 5, 10, or 15 mg of tirzepatide once weekly and 958 participants who received weekly placebo injections.
 In both trials, after 72 weeks of treatment, participants who received tirzepatide at all three dose levels experienced a statistically significant reduction in body weight compared to those who received placebo, and greater proportions of participants who received tirzepatide achieved at least 5% weight reduction compared to placebo.